 Kaneko is increasingly drawn to installations that promote civic interaction.
-He has completed over fifty public art commissions, including his two three hundred and fifty foot long Tile Walls at Aquarium Station in Boston, MA (1993-2000), a 3-story high wall in the Biology library at The University of Connecticut (1997), and a fifty-six foot tall Glass Tower at the center of his Plaza in Lincoln, NE (2014); other large scale permanent installations can be found in Osaka, Japan (1994), at Bartle Hall and Convention Center in Kansas City, KS (2006), in Council Bluffs and Des Moines, IA (2007 and 2013), and at the International Finance Center in Shanghai, China (2012).
+He has completed over fifty public art commissions, including his two three hundred and fifty foot long Tile Walls at Aquarium Station in Boston, MA (1993-2000), a three-story high wall in the Biology library at The University of Connecticut (1997), and a fifty-six foot tall Glass Tower at the center of his Plaza in Lincoln, NE (2014); other large scale permanent installations can be found in Osaka, Japan (1994), at Bartle Hall in Kansas City, KS (2006), in Council Bluffs and Des Moines, IA (2007 and 2013), and at the International Finance Center in Shanghai, China (2012).
 His artwork appears in numerous international and national solo and group exhibitions annually, and is included in more than seventy museum collections.
 Kaneko holds honorary doctorates from the University of Nebraska, the Massachusetts College of Art & Design and the Royal College of Art in London.

 In 1998, he and his wife Ree Kaneko formed a non-profit cultural organization in Omaha Nebraska called KANEKO that explores and encourages the process of creativity.
 KANEKO is headquartered in landmark, turn-of-the-century warehouses in the Old Market District of Omaha, Nebraska.